soarsmu/BiasFinder/README.md

 # Fairness Bugs in Sentiment Analysis

-This repo contain the implementation of ICSE 2021 paper - Fairness Bugs in Sentiment Analysis.
+NLP has been deployed in many domains to make our life better.
+So much so that it is easy to overlook their potential to benefit society by promoting equity, diversity, and fairness.
+Nonetheless, as NLP systems become more human-like in their predictions, they can also perpetuate human biases.
+Previous work showed that sentiment analysis systems can perpetuate and accentuate inappropriate human biases, e.g., systems that consider utterances from one race or gender to be less positive, or customer support systems that prioritize a call from an angry male over a call from the equally angry female.
+This repo contain an exploration research related to the bias in sentiment analysis task.

-Fine-tune text classification is inspired from https://github.com/xuyige/BERT4doc-Classification
+Fine-tuning text classification is inspired from https://github.com/xuyige/BERT4doc-Classification

 ## Requirements